billp/TermiNetwork/README.md

 }
 ```

-#### Arguments
+#### Parameters

-*method*: one of the following supported HTTP methods
+**method**: one of the following supported HTTP methods

 ```
 .get, .head, .post, .put, .delete, .connect, .options, .trace or .patch
 ```

-*responseType*: one of the following supported response types
+**responseType**: one of the following supported response types
 ```
 JSON.self, Codable.self, UIImage.self, Data.self or String.self
 ```

-*onSuccess*: a callback returning an object with the data type specified by
+**onSuccess**: a callback returning an object with the data type specified by

-*onFailure*: a callback returning an error+data on failure.
-There are two cases of this callback being called: the first is that the http status code is different than 2xx and the second is that there is an error with data conversion, e.g. it fails on deserialization of the *responseType*.
+**onFailure**: a callback returning an error+data on failure.
+There are two cases when this callback being called: the first is that the http status code is different than 2xx and the second is that there is an error with data conversion, e.g. it fails on deserialization of the *responseType*.

 ### Advanced usage with configuration and custom queue
-The request bellow uses a custom queue *myQueue* with a failure mode of value *.continue* (default), which means that the queue continues its execution even if a request fails, and also sets the max concurrent operation count of 2.
-Finally, it uses a TNRequestConfiguration object to provide some additional settings.

 ```swift
 let myQueue = TNQueue(failureMode: .continue)